Pari55051/clackintosh/JOURNAL.md

 ---
 title: Clackintosh
 author: unowen
-description: a nice mechanical keyboard to go with my mac
+description: a wireless mechanical keebto go with my mac
 created_at: "2025-07-20"
 completed_on: "2025-07-31"
-tota time: "23hr"
+tota time: "25.5hr"
 ---

 ---